 Head coach Carla Tagliente and senior midfielder Kim Young discuss the field hockey team's successful start to the season and preview what the squad hopes to accomplish against Maryland and American.

-On Jan.
-7, 2010, University of Massachusetts Athletic Director John McCutcheon introduced Carla Tagliente as the seventh head coach in the history of the UMass field hockey head coach.
+University of Massachusetts Athletic Director John McCutcheon introduced Carla Tagliente as the seventh head coach in the history of the UMass field hockey program on Jan.
+7, 2010.
 A highly-decorated student and teacher of the game, Tagliente finished her third year at the helm of the Minutewomen in 2013, earning Atlantic 10 Conference and NFHCA Regional Coach of the Year honors for the second consecutive season.
 Over the previous two years alone, Tagliente has guided the Minutewomen to 34 victories, the sixth-most among all NCAA Division I field hockey programs in that span, for an average of 17 wins per seasons.

 The Minutewomen had one of their most successful campaigns in program history during 2013.
-UMass finished 19-5 overall and reached the NCAA Tournament Quarterfinals, its most wins in a single season since the 2000 squad also captured 19.
+UMass finished 19-5 overall and reached the NCAA Tournament Quarterfinals as it recorded its most wins in a single season since the 2000 squad also captured 19.
 Under Tagliente's tutelage, Massachusetts won its second straight Atlantic 10 Championship to earn the berth into the national postseason.

-During the 2012 campaign, a 2-1 come-from-behind win over No. 1 nationally-ranked Syracuse sparked a 10-game win streak while the Minutewomen added a 5-0 victory against No. 16 Richmond in the Atlantic 10 Tournament Title Game and a 2-1 decision in overtime vs. Rider during the NCAA Tournament Play-In contest to complete the span.
-Senior defender Thando Zono was named NFHCA First Team All-America following the season while sophomore defender Lauren Allymohamed secured the fourth consecutive A-10 Defensive Player of the Year laurel for the program.
-In total, Tagliente developed six All-Atlantic 10 Conference award winners, four all-region honorees and two NFHCA Division-I Senior Game participants during her second year in Amherst.
+During the 2012 campaign, a 2-1 come-from-behind win over No. 1 nationally-ranked Syracuse sparked a 10-game win streak for the Minutewomen that culminated in a 5-0 victory against No. 16 Richmond in the Atlantic 10 Tournament Title Game and a 2-1 decision in overtime vs. Rider during the NCAA Tournament Play-In contest to complete the span.
+Thando Zono was named NFHCA First Team All-America following the season while Lauren Allymohamed secured the fourth consecutive A-10 Defensive Player of the Year laurel for the program.
+In total, Tagliente developed six All-Atlantic 10 Conference award winners, four all-region honorees and two NFHCA Division-I Senior Game participants in her second year in Amherst.

 No stranger to elite-level field hockey, Tagliente arrived at UMass after coaching for eight years in the Big Ten Conference.
 Prior to serving as the associate head coach at Northwestern in 2009-10, she was an assistant coach at Michigan from 2006-08 and an assistant at Iowa in 2003-05.
 Before that, Tagliente was a volunteer assistant coach at her alma mater, Maryland, in 2001-02.